 You can work out your tax by following these four stages:

 Some income is taxable and some is tax-free.
-See our page ‘What income is taxable’ for more information.
+Common sources of taxable income are:

 There are several different tax allowances to which you might be entitled.

 Every man, woman and child in the UK has a ‘Personal Allowance’.
 For 2019/20 the Personal Allowance for everyone (on incomes below £100,000) is £12,500.

 There is also a Blind Person’s Allowance for those who qualify.
 Despite its name, you do not have to be completely without sight to claim it, so if you have very poor eyesight, check if you could be entitled.